gke/OpenPilot-RTH/wiki/OpenPilotSetup.md

 ##Ailerons##

-For aicraft with ailerons you should choose the ROLL version of the firmware setting roll mode to attitude and pitch to either rate or attitude.
+For aircraft with ailerons you should choose the ROLL version of the firmware setting roll mode to attitude and pitch to either rate or attitude.
 Yaw should be set to rate.
 You can elect to use the YAW version of the firmware but in that case the ailerons may resist the turn in part leading to an adverse interaction however if the aircraft has good self levelling capability you can set the roll mode to rate.

 ##Elevons##